thorntale/data-axolotl/README.md

 # Configuration
 When run as a cli command, Data Axolotl reads its configuration from a config file.
 The default config location is `config.yaml` in the current working directory.
 You can also specify a config file via the cli `--config-path [path]` argument.

-When running via the python api, such as with airflow, **TODO: how to pass config?**.
+When running via the python api, such as with airflow, you can pass the same values in as a dictionary.

 A description of config.yaml is below.

 Note that Data Axolotl performs env var substitution on the config.yaml, so you can always pass in sensitive details via environment variables.
 Ex: `password: $SNOWFLAKE_PASSWORD`.
+(Substitution is not performed when calling via the python api.)

 ```yaml
 # config.yaml